yarisvt/tyk-docs/tyk-docs/content/integrate/single-sign-on.md

 ## <a name="intro"></a>Introduction to Single Sign On (SSO)

 ### SSO Overview - Use case
-SSO gives users the ability to log in to multiple applications without the need to enter their password more than once.
+- SSO gives users the ability to log in to multiple applications without the need to enter their password more than once.
-OIDC enables application to authenticate users of an organisation without the need to manage the users, their identification process and without exposing their passwords.
-Their lists of users and passwords are kept safe in one single place, the IdP the organisation has chosen to use and the Authorisation server identify the users for a pre-registered and approved application (`client` in OAuth and OIDC terminology.
+- OIDC enables application to authenticate users of an organisation without the need to manage the users, their identification process and without exposing their passwords.
+Their lists of users and passwords are kept safe in one single place, the IdP the organisation has chosen to use and the Authorisation server identify the users for a pre-registered and approved application (`client` in OAuth and OIDC terminology).

-Using our Tyk-Identity-Broker Tyk supports SSO to the *Dasgboard* and *Developer Portal* with various methods:
+Using our Tyk-Identity-Broker (TIB), you can do both - SSO to the *Dasgboard* and *Developer Portal* and use your existing users directory:
 1. Login with LDAP authentication
 2. Login with 3rd party social providers
 3. Login with any IdP that supports ODIC